PylarBear/pybear/README.rst

 Project History
 ---------------

-The project originated in the early 2020's as a collection of miscelleanous private modules to enhance the scikit-learn and dask_ml ecosystem.
+The project originated in the early 2020's as a collection of miscellaneous private modules to enhance the scikit-learn and dask_ml ecosystem.
 In 2024, the modules were formalized and bundled together for their first release as pybear.